mraza007/Python-for-beginners/markdown-version/expressions_and_statements.md

 #### Expressions
-* An expression is an combination of variables, values and operators.
+* An expression is a combination of variables, values and operators.
 * Python Interpreter evalutes the expression to get the values.

 ```Python3